rohits-dev/dev-lab-aws/README.md

 terraform plan -var="ADD_FLUXCD=true"
 terraform apply -var="ADD_FLUXCD=true" --auto-approve
 ```
+> **_RETRY:_** If it fails, try one more time.
+There is an unknown issue where sometimes it fails for the first time.

 > **_TIP:_**  If you get dns resolution error, please disconnect the VPN and connect again, sometimes it fails to resolve the dns.